rendermotion/RMPY/docs/source/how_to_install.rst

    git clone https://github.com/rendermotion/RMPY.git

-you can also download the `github desktop application <https://desktop.github.com/>`_ and clone from there.
+You can also download the `github desktop application <https://desktop.github.com/>`_ and clone from there.